 - If you want to calculate the average of text values

-Sometimes, you may insert an average formula for the range of cells that may contain text values.
-If any text value comes into the average formula, it will return #DIV/0!
-Error as an output.
+Sometimes, you may insert an average formula for a range that may contain text values.
+If any text value comes into the average formula, it will return #DIV/0! error as an output.
 As a result, when selecting the range for the AVERAGE function, make sure that the cells do not contain text values.

 - If the numbers are in TEXT format